luqmanbarry/aro-classic-terraform/gitops/apps/platform/openshift-virtualization-operator-bootstrap/README.md

 The default OLM channel is `stable`.

-Keep it disabled until you have approved worker pool and storage settings for virtualization.
+Keep it disabled until you have approved machine-pool and storage settings for virtualization.